ballerina-platform/ballerina-lang/stdlib/task/src/main/ballerina/task/Module.md

 `Scheduler` can also be used to create appointments. `Scheduler` has following APIs.

 - `start()` - Starts the task scheduler, and run the services attached to it.
 - `stop()` - Stops the task.
-This will shutdown all the process scheduled on the scheduler.
+This will shutdown all the processes scheduled on the scheduler.
 - `pause()` - Pause the scheduler.
 This will temporary halts the task execution.
 - `resume()` - Used to resume the task scheduler, when paused.
 - `attach()` - Will attach a service to the scheduler.
 An optional parameter, `attachment` can be passed to the function, so that it will propagate into the resource.